aayushkdev/torrcli/README.md

 Detailed commands:

 - `torrcli add <source> [--save/-s SAVE_PATH] [--stream/-t]`
-    Download a torrent from the specified source.
+    Downloads a torrent from the specified source.

     - `<source>`: Can be a magnet link (e.g., `"magnet:?xt=urn:btih:..."`) or a path to a `.torrent` file (e.g., `/path/to/your/file.torrent`).